nrwl/nx-labs/packages/nx-remix/README.md

 }
 ```

-Now, run the dev server again to see the new library in action!
+Now, run the dev server again to see the new library in action.

 ```bash
 npx nx dev demo